Quick Mushroom Spaghetti

 Instructions

-• Slightly rinse the mushrooms with cold water to remove any dirt or debris and pat dry with paper towels (do not soak them).
+- Firstly, rinse the mushrooms under runny, cold water to remove dirt or debris, pat dry with paper towels (do not soak them), slice them and set aside.

-• Meanwhile, heat the olive oil in a large skillet over medium heat.
-Add garlic and chilli flakes and cook gently, until golden, about 2 minutes.
+- Heat the olive oil in a large skillet over medium heat.
+Add garlic and chilli flakes and cook gently for about 1 minute until slightly golden and fragrant.

-• Add the mushrooms into the skillet and season with salt and pepper.
+- Add the mushrooms to the skillet and season with salt and pepper.
 Cook, stirring and tossing frequently until the mushrooms are sizzling and brown, about 7 minutes.
-(If you use cremini mushrooms, they might give off a lot of water during cooking, you have to wait for that liquid to boil off before the mushrooms begin to brown).
+(If you use cremini mushrooms, they might give off a lot of water during cooking; you have to wait for that liquid to boil off before the mushrooms begin to brown).

-• When the pasta is ready, reserve 1/2 cup of the cooking water, then drain the pasta.
-Add the pasta, parsley, grated cheese and reserved cooking water to the skillet (better if you add cooking water gradually, as much as you need it to combine everything nicely).
-Toss over medium heat for 2 minutes, until the mushrooms and the sauce coat the pasta.
+- When the spaghetti is done and al dente, drain it and add it to the skillet along with the parsley, grated parmesan cheese, if using, and some of the reserved cooking water (add it water gradually, as much as you need it to combine everything nicely).
+Toss over medium heat for 1 minute, until the mushrooms and the sauce coat the pasta.

-• Serve immediately, sprinkled with extra grated parmesan and chili flakes.
-Enjoy.
+- Serve immediately, sprinkled with extra grated parmesan, if you like, and chilli flakes.
+Enjoy!

 I picked up some reduced price mushrooms earlier and thought I would try something different from my usual tomato-based pasta sauces.
 A quick internet search found this recipe, and wow!
 It was amazing, I will definitely be doing this one again!
 I used white mushrooms and dried parsley (as did somebody else I see!) but will try different mushrooms next time.